Lightprotocol/light-protocol/cli/README.md

 light config --get
 ```

-To switch to ZK Testnet, run:
+To switch to Devnet, point the URLs to an RPC supporting ZK Compression.
+For example, run:

 ```bash
   light config --indexerUrl "https://devnet.helius-rpc.com/?api-key=<api-key>" \